wondering-packet/learning-vault/Git/Exercises/E006c - Backup.md

 undo4: feature 3
 undo4: feature 4 (no bugs)
 undo4: feature 5 (contains a bug) - fixed now
-undo4: feature 6  # this is from new work
+undo4: feature 6  # this is from new work; commit: a3a3736.
-undo4: feature 7
+undo4: feature 7  # this is from new work; commit: 9757fe9.
+# removing new work:
 git reset --hard HEAD~2
 HEAD is now at 94f2194 undo4-temp: fixed the bug
 cat undo4